The 3T - Web

 (5thshot) detachable link is painted white, five (5) links on each

-wrapped around the studs of the last white links.
+are wrapped around the studs of the last white links.
 (And so on).
 5.

 Each link of shot is entirely painted RED.
 These last two shots gives

 warning to the approach of the bitter end of the chain.
 The bitter end

-of the anchor chain is secured to a pad eye in the chain locker by means of a
+of the anchor chain is secured to a pad eye in the chain locker by

-ZERO and that is no color at all.
-You also have to remember that the markings
+digit ZERO and that is no color at all.
+You also have to remember that

-on the chain is a combination of only two colors, a background 6 feet long, and a
+is a combination of only two colors, a background 6 feet long, and a

 band of color centered on the background that is 2 feet long.
 This way

-it is symmetrical and you don't have to know which order they
+it is symmetrical and you don't have to know which order they come in.

-background color is the MOST SIGNIFICANT DIGIT, the SHORT color band in the middle is
+is the MOST SIGNIFICANT DIGIT, the SHORT color band in the middle is

 the LEAST SIGNIFICANT DIGIT.
-So a blue band on a white background
+So a blue band on a white background would

 background would be the number 10.

-SIGNIFICANT DIGIT (background color) represents the number of HUNDREDS
+DIGIT (background color) represents the number of HUNDREDS OF FEET.

 The second example - blank band in a red background = digits 1 0 or 100